Select Page

 Welcome to the thirtieth instalment of Monday #MusicMatters as part of the JAMS Canada PRO Series – “Here’s What I Know”.

-We caught up with Kerry Ramsay of Hello Boss Girl
+We caught up with Kerry Ramsay, Founder of Infopreneur Launchpad .

-How did you come up with the concept of Hello Boss Girl?
+How did you come up with the concept of Infopreneur Launchpad?
 Why is it important to you?

 What other projects are you working on?

-My other passion project is my full-time work as Project Manager for the WE-CANProject which is led by Queen’s University and funded by FedDev Ontario.
+My other passion project is my role as the Project Manager for the WE-CAN Project led by Queen’s University.
 WE-CAN stands for Women Entrepreneurs Can!
 Our goal is to inspire and empower existing and aspiring women-identifying entrepreneurs by providing them with tools, resources, expert mentors, networks and community building to expand existing businesses and to launch new ventures.

 What marketing and promotion tips can you share with musicians that they could apply to their music business?